cissic/cissic.github.io/_posts/2022-09-30-how-to-definitively-kill-zombie-process.md

 - cissic
 date: '\<2022-09-30 Fri\>'
 tags: 'linux command-line'
-title: How to definitvely kill zombie process
+title: How to definitively kill zombie process
 ---

-How to definitvely kill zombie process {#how-to-definitvely-kill-zombie-process-1}
+How to definitvely kill zombie process
 --------------------------------------

 Sometimes it may happen that process invoked by the parent process